 The Mobile Phone policy directs that mobile phones brought to school are to be switched off and remain in lockers during the whole school day, including recess and lunchtime.
-Students who choose to bring mobile phones to school are required to securely store them in their lockers during school hours (8.40am to 2.40 pm).
+Students who choose to bring mobile phones to school are required to securely store them in their lockers during school hours.
 Confiscation of a mobile phone seen in a student's possession will initially occur, with further consequences (including suspension) for repeated failure to follow the mobile phone policy.